wikimedia/wikimedia-fundraising-SmashPig-vendor/amzn/login-and-pay-with-amazon-sdk-php/README.md

 ├── LICENSE.txt
 ├── NOTICE.txt
 ├── PayWithAmazon
-│   ├── Client.php - Main class with the API calls
-│   ├── ClientInterface.php - Shows the public function definitions in Client.php
-│   ├── HttpCurl.php -  Client class uses this file to execute the GET/POST
+│   ├── BaseClient.php - Abstract class with common functions used in PaymentsClient and ReportsClient │   ├── HttpCurl.php - Client classes use this file to execute the GET/POST
 │   ├── HttpCurlInterface.php - Shows the public function definitions in HttpCurl.php
 │   ├── IpnHandler.php - Class handles verification of the IPN
 │   ├── IpnHandlerInterface.php - Shows the public function definitions in IpnHandler.php
+│   ├── PaymentsClient.php - Main class with the OffAmazonPayments API calls
+│   ├── PaymentsClientInterface.php - Shows the public function definitions in PaymentsClient.php
 │   ├── Regions.php -  Defines the regions that is supported
+│   ├── ReportsClient.php - Class with the Reports API calls
+│   ├── ReportsClientInterface.php - Shows the public function definitions in ReportsClient.php
 │   ├── ResponseInterface.php - Shows the public function definitions in ResponseParser.php
 │   └── ResponseParser.php -  Parses the API call response
 ├── README.md
 └── UnitTests
-    ├── ClientTest.php
+    ├── PaymentsClientTest.php
     ├── config.json
     ├── coverage.txt
     ├── IpnHandlerTest.php